 The above graph represents the monthly distribution of the total number of telephone subscribers in India by type – wireless and wireline.
-The number of telephone subscribers in India increased from 1,186.63 million in June 2019 to 1,189.28 million in July 2019, showing a monthly growth rate of 0.22%.
+The number of telephone subscribers in India reached 1175.88 million in November 2019, showing a monthly decline of 2.4%.
 The wireless segment accounted for 98% of the total subscriber base in the country.

 |Source||Telecom Regulatory Authority of India (TRAI)|

 The wireless telephone subscribers in India (includes GSM, CDMA & LTE) declined 2.4% M-o-M in November 2019, to 1,154.59 million.

 On the other hand, the number of wireline telephone subscribers in India declined 0.7% M-o-M to 21.29 million during the same month.

 One must note that India’s wireline telephone subscriber count hit a record low in July 2019.
 As the graph shows, in the last 10 years, India’s wireline telephone subscriber base declined from 37.41 million in July 2009 to just 20.96 million in July 2019.

 It was the first time in October 2015 when the number of mobile subscribers in India crossed 1,000-million mark.
 The mobile customer base grew from over 996.66 million in September 2015 to 1,003.49 million in October 2015.
 That’s a 0.69% month-over-month growth and a notable 7.28% year-over-year growth.

 On the other hand, the wireline subscriber base has been declining since April 2009.
 In March 2009, there were 37.96 million wired telephone subscribers in India, which declined to 36.96 million in March 2010 and 34.73 million in March 2011.
 The wireline subscriber count further declined from 28.49 in March 2014 to 26.59 in March 2015.

 India’s Telecom Industry: Additional Information